MrEhsanEllahi/integration-engineer-assignment/README.md

 The MailerLite integration is done using a custom-made package under the `integrations` directory.
 Make sure to run `composer dump-autoload` to load the package.

-### Database

-An SQL file is available under the `database` directory, so there's no need to run migrations.

 ### MailerLite Keys

 To ensure the working of app 100%, make sure that the key `MAILERLITE_API_ENDPOINT` is set in `.env` file.
 And tests will work only if `MAILERLITE_API_TOKEN` is also set under `.env` file.